NAVANEETHA123-tech/signature-recognition-cnn/README.md

 - `i201819_ImamaAmjad_Ass1.pdf` → Detailed analysis, methodology, and results
 - `README.md` → Project documentation (to be expanded)

-For now, please refer to the report.pdf for dataset details, preprocessing steps, and model evaluation.
+For now, please refer to the i201819_ImamaAmjad_Ass1.pdf for dataset details, preprocessing steps, and model evaluation.
 The README will be expanded soon with additional explanations.

 ---
 ## Future Enhancements